EAZA Conservation Forum 2026

 Saturday excursion

 Saturday, 23 May 2025: Optional post-conference excursion to Messel pit fossil site (UNESCO World Heritage Site).
-More information will follow.
+Participation fee: €48 (excl.
+19% VAT).
+You can register for the excursion in the registration form.
+Make sure to book fast, since there are only 45 seats available.